Passport system in the Soviet Union: Personal Identification

 decree which laid the legal and institutional framework for the organisation of registration and statistics of the three major type of life events: birth, marriage/divorce, and death.
 Once run by the church, all this paperwork was transferred to the state authorities.

 As it was before the revolution, the "metriks" records (both in the books and in the excerpts given to the parents) contained such critical identification information as: date and place of birth, name and sex of a child, full names of his parents (if known).
 By default, a child inherited a surname of his or her father (if known), mother (if single); however both parents were not limited in their choice.
 Unlike the pre-revolutionary "metriks", civilian documents of new Soviet authorities said nothing of parents' religion.
 Also, due to the non-clerical status of the birth registration, information about "vospriemniki" (godfather and godmother) also disappeared from this document.

-The system originates in the Decree of the VTsIK and RSFSR Sovnarkom About Personal Identity Cards issued on 20 June 1923, which abolished all previously-existing travel and residence permit documents (but allowed various documents for personal identification).
+The system originates in the Decree of the VTsIK and RSFSR Sovnarkom About Personal Identity Cards issued on 20 June 1923, which abolished all previously existing travel and residence permit documents (but allowed various documents for personal identification).
 Urban population had to obtain ID cards at the local militsiya departments; rural residents were serviced by volost ispolkoms (executive governmental offices).
 The ID cards were valid for three years and could have a photo pasted on.
 Neither photos nor ID cards were obligatory.
 The system of residential registration existed, but any personal documents were valid for this purpose and the registration, although known as "propiska" was not associated with the residential permit of the later propiska system.

-The Small Soviet Encyclopedia released in May 1930 seems to be the last encyclopedical source which fixed the early post-revolutionary nihilistic treatment of the passport system as a tool of the so-called "police state" where it provides "police supervision and taxation system".
+The Small Soviet Encyclopedia released in May 1930 seems to be the last encyclopedical source which fixed the early post-revolutionary treatment of the passport system as a tool of the so-called "police state" where it provides "police supervision and taxation system".
 Stating that the whole concept of the "passport system" is unknown to the Soviet system of rights, the author insists that the passport system is also burdensome to the contemporary bourgeois (i.e. non-socialist) states which tend to simplify or even abolish this system.

 Soviet passports did not identify gender, although patronymics are gendered.
 In the early days they recorded "social origin" and "social position".
 They recorded nationality, which might include what in other contexts would be regarded as ethnicity, such as Jewish or Crimean Tatar.
 If both parents had the same this was that of the children.
 If it differed the child could choose which nationality to adopt at the age of 16.
 Children were normally listed in the passport of their mother.
 Men's passport might include liability for child support.